-Ability Network of Delaware’s State Use Program, with the guidance of the Commission for Statewide Contracts to Support Employment for Individuals with Disabilities, currently facilitates the development of meaningful work opportunities for persons with disabilities through three lines of business: temporary employment services, secured document destruction, and janitorial services.
+Ability Network of Delaware’s State Use Program, with the guidance of the Commission for Statewide Contracts to Support Employment for Individuals with Disabilities, currently facilitates the development of meaningful work opportunities for persons with disabilities through two lines of business: temporary employment services, and janitorial services.

-Under the auspices of the state use law (see Title 16, Chapter 96 of the Delaware state code), A.N.D. is able to develop, secure, and manage the contracts established with agencies of the state and subsequently subcontracts them to community rehabilitation providers like Easter Seals, Goodwill of Delaware, ServiceSource, Fedcap, DePaul Industries, Connections, and Chimes.
+Under the auspices of the state use law (see Title 16, Chapter 96 of the Delaware state code), A.N.D. is able to develop, secure, and manage the contracts established with agencies of the state and subsequently subcontracts them to community rehabilitation providers like Easter Seals, Goodwill of Delaware, ServiceSource, Fedcap, Conexio Care, and Chimes.

 This model effectively allows nonprofit agencies and our rehabilitation partners in the state to increase vocational placement outcomes, develop affiliated training programs, support disability employment initiatives, and, most importantly, significantly increase the number of work opportunities made available to Delawareans with disabilities.